jrburke/adapt-pkg-main/README.md

     }
 });

-// Start loading the main app file.
-Put all of
+// Start loading the main app module. requirejs(['app/main']);
-// your application logic in there. requirejs(['app/main']);
 ```

 From then on, for any of your app modules in `app/` they relative module IDs to refer to each other.
 Use `adapt-pkg-main` to handle writing out the adapter modules in `my_packages` after new dependency installs so that this config block should hopefully not need to be touched again to put in path information.

-The [volojs/create-template](https://github.com/volojs/create-template) is a template project that has this sort of directory an config if you want to see a fuller project example.
-That project uses `lib` instead of `my_packages`, and does not use `adapt-pkg-name` directly, just shows how to set the initial file layout and config.
+The [volojs/create-template](https://github.com/volojs/create-template) is a template project that has this sort of directory config if you want to see a fuller project example.
+That project uses `lib` instead of `my_packages`, and does not use `adapt-pkg-name` directly, just shows how to set up the initial file layout and config.

 ## API

-This module can be used in script as require()'d module in another node module, or on the command line.
+This module can be used in script as a require()'d module in another node module, or on the command line.

 The script API is best to use if you have an existing node-based toolchain for builds and installs, like grunt or gulp.
 The command line API is best to use if you just want a quick command to run as part of a Makefile or shell script setup.